thermondo/django-heroku-connect-sample/README.md

 #### Importing Django Heroku Connect schema

-For both you should import the schema:
+In both cases, from UI or exclusive via terminal, you should import the schema:

 ```
 heroku connect:import schema.json -a "$HEROKU_APP_NAME"